-As we work with our Government partners to achieve the outcomes we're hoping for through major paradigm shifts like the Education Transformation with Canada, and other major changes to policy and procedure, NNEC is reliant on new approaches like our Regional Education Agreement to continue to be able to offer the programs and services that are needed to support students who come to us with a myriad of challenges.
-We are hopeful that these important changes will allow us to expand educational programming, to maintain infrastructure, to tend to operations and maintenance, to provide safe spaces during and after school hours, to continue to implement wrap around care models, and to provide other crucial supports to our youth so that they may be successful in school and in their lives.
-Overall, while it should be clear that an abundance of work has been undertaken, long-term funding commitments are an absolute necessity in order for us to be able to meet our student's needs moving forward.
+Year in and year out, NNEC continues to work with our Government partners to achieve the outcomes we're hoping for through major paradigm shifts like the Education Transformation with Canada, and other major changes to policy and procedure.
+At this juncture, NNEC is reliant on new approaches like our Regional Education Agreement to continue to be able to offer the programs and services that are needed to support students who often come to us with a myriad of challenges.
+As always, NNEC remains hopeful that these important ongoing changes will continue to allow us to transform and expand educational programming, to maintain and grow our infrastructure, to tend to operations and maintenance issues, to provide safe spaces during and after school hours, to continue to implement wrap around care models, and to provide other crucial supports to our youth so that they may be successful in school and in their lives.
+Overall, while it should remain clear that an abundance of work continues to be undertaken, long-term funding commitments continue to remain an absolute necessity in order for NNEC to be able to meet our student's needs as we support them through some of the most important years of their lives.